jruizcabrejos/barcelona_trastos/README.md

 "Where and when can I salvage old, abandoned, furniture in Barcelona?" is a question that me, my friends, friends of friends, and coworkers have asked from time to time.

 Unfortunately, the 2010 map made by Zara was last updated in 2016.
-It is a miracle by itself that the map stil exists, and has survived in a service of Google that hasn't been discontinued.
-[Unlike many other Google services.](https://www.theverge.com/2019/11/26/20977968/google-graveyard-products-shut-down-dead-not-supported-discontinues-spring-cleaning/archives/3)
+It is a miracle by itself that the map still exists and managed to survive in a service that Google hasn't been discontinue.
+[Unlike the faith of many other Google services.](https://www.theverge.com/2019/11/26/20977968/google-graveyard-products-shut-down-dead-not-supported-discontinues-spring-cleaning/archives/3)

 The town hall (Ajuntament/Municipality) only provides information [for each street individually](https://ajuntament.barcelona.cat/cercador-de-residus/ca)
 The other alternative are maps for each district individually[(1)](https://ajuntament.barcelona.cat/horta-guinardo/es/noticia/muebles-y-trastos-viejos-el-dia-que-toca-3_1345274),[(2)](https://ajuntament.barcelona.cat/lescorts/es/noticia/mobles-i-trastos-vells-el-dia-que-toca-2_1346730),[(3)](https://ajuntament.barcelona.cat/gracia/ca/noticia/muebles-y-trastos-viejos-el-dia-que-toca-2_1345185).
 Some of these even have different presentations [(4)](https://ajuntament.barcelona.cat/gracia/ca/noticia/muebles-y-trastos-viejos-el-dia-que-toca-2_1345185).